Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Sales will vary based on the specific products sold, the array of products a seller has available, and the goals of the business.
 Sellers with a few low-cost products listed for sale are unlikely to see significant numbers despite site-wide averages.

-While AOV will also vary greatly from one seller to another based on size and scale, the average AOV across all sellers each day is around $55.
+While AOV will also vary greatly from one seller to another based on size and scale.
+Average Order Value (AOV) varies widely by category and product type.
+Higher-priced categories naturally see higher AOV, while consumables may see lower averages.
 While this won't be achievable for small-scale retailers, this can help larger brands set initial benchmarks.

 Amazon order value, or AOV, can be determined by dividing the total amount of a day's sales by the number of transactions.
 For example, if you sold to ten customers for a total value of $800, your average order value would be $80.